This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Mountain Birding Destinations

-- Hike scenic trails for Appalachian birds.
+- Hike trails quietly for natural bird behavior amidst Appalachian species.

 Wetlands and Marshes for Bird Photography